IQ404/study-notes/README.md

   - `dFdy(value)` returns the difference between `value` calculated in the current fragment shader and the `value` calculated in the fragment shader invoked for a vertical neighbour pixel.

+  ❓ Any extra overhead these function would occur in any situations that is worth mentioning?

+  ❓ Fully explain how does `dF/dx` and `dF/dy` can be implemented, especially how does the GPU works to accomplish the implementation.

+  In my current very limited understanding, I think the GPU groups the data of $2 \times 2$ invoked fragment shaders (invoked for the $2 \times 2$ adjacent pixels on screen) into a block such that the data across fragment shaders within the block can be easily accessed.
+Every invoked fragment shader lives within one of such blocks.
+The difference calculated in `dFdx` is calculated towards right with respect to the block, and the difference calculated in `dFdy` is calculated towards top with respect to the block (so fragment shaders of the same row returns the same value for `dFdx`, fragment shaders of the same column returns the same value for `dFdy`).

+  ❓ How does the GPU adress the situation at edge of the rendered region where there is not enough pixels to form block?

-  In my current understanding, the difference calculated in `dFdx` is calculated towards right, and the difference calculated in `dFdy` is calculated towards top. ❓ What a miserable question but... what if we are rendering onto a $1 \times n$ or $n \times 1$ window?
+  ❓ What a miserable question but... what if we are rendering onto a $1 \times n$ or $n \times 1$ window?

   For example, `normalize(cross(dFdx(world_pos), dFdy(world_pos)))` can give the world normal. ❓ Wouldn't this result in artifacts on edges or on lumpy objects that are small in screen space?

   In this example, note that, in my current understanding, the mathematical formula for a cross product is the same no matter we are using a left or a right-handed coordinates.
 The handedness affects the resulting vector (and whether we can obtain its direction using left or right hand rule).
 If `world_pos` is in right handed coordinates, the `cross` can then be interpreted using right hand rule.

-  ❓ Any extra overhead these function would occur in any situations that is worth mentioning?

-  ❓ Fully explain how does `dF/dx` and `dF/dy` can be implemented, especially how does the GPU works to accomplish the implementation.

 ## Built-in Math Functions in GLSL